mitchelljordan/mitchell-jordan-portfolio/projects/Car-Service-Marketplace/README.md

 An earlier version of this project, attempted at the beginning of the course, was unsuccessful.
 We struggled with:

-Implementing IAM role-based access control due to environment limitations Lack of understanding of API Gateway and Lambda integration Over-investing time in unsupported solutions
+Implementing IAM role-based access control due to enviroment limitations Lack of understanding of API Gateway and Lambda integration Over-investing time in unsupported solutions

-For the final project, we:
+### For the final project, we:

 Refocused on achievable solutions within platform constraints Leveraged newly learned concepts to properly integrate AWS services